Tuscaloosa County Sheriff's Office toggle menu

 • Do not take anything into or out of the Jail without permission.
 Every person is subject to search at any time while on Jail property.

-• If a volunteer is found with contraband, he/she may be disallowed from entering the Jail ever again.
+• If a visitor is found with contraband, he/she may be disallowed from entering the Jail ever again.
 (Contraband is defined as any item not permitted into the Jail or not on the clearance list.)
 Further, in extreme cases, violations of these rules could result in referrals for criminal charges.

 Dress Code